teabitter/teabitter/README.md

 # Hi, I'm Natalia!
-I'm a high school seniro passionate about software development, especially using the .NET Framework and C#.
+I'm a high school senior passionate about software development, especially using the .NET Framework and C#.
 I enjoy building applications that are not only functional but also impactful and easy to use.

 ## Technologies & Tools
 - C# (.NET Framework, Windows Forms)